pavelhoral/wrensec-docs/Java-Style-Guide.md

 These names are typically nouns or noun phrases.

 #### 5.2.5 Non-constant field names
-Non-constant field names (static or otherwise) are written in [lowerCamelCase](#53-camel-case-defined).
+Non-constant field names (static or otherwise) must be written in [lowerCamelCase](#53-camel-case-defined).

-These names are typically nouns or noun phrases.
+These names should typically be nouns or noun phrases.
 For example, `computedValues` or `index`.

 #### 5.2.6 Parameter names
-Parameter names are written in [lowerCamelCase](#53-camel-case-defined).
+Parameter names must be written in [lowerCamelCase](#53-camel-case-defined).

 One-character parameter names in public methods should be avoided.

 #### 5.2.7 Local variable names
-Local variable names are written in [lowerCamelCase](#53-camel-case-defined).
+Local variable names must be written in [lowerCamelCase](#53-camel-case-defined).

 Even when final and immutable, local variables are not considered to be constants, and should not be styled as constants.

 #### 5.2.8 Type variable names
-Each type variable is named in one of two styles:
+Each type variable must be named in one of two styles:

 * A single capital letter, optionally followed by a single numeral (such as `E`, `T`, `X`, `T2`)
 * A name in the form used for classes (see Section 5.2.2, [Class names](#522-class-names)), followed by the capital letter `T` (examples: `RequestT`, `FooBarT`).